Employer Of Record Burundi | INS Global

 Alternatively, an EOR (Employer of Record) possesses the legal authority to hire and manage employees on your behalf, streamlining the process from start to finish.

-INS Global offers both choices, ensuring that you have the support you need to expand comfortably whether you need an EOR or PEO in Burundi.
+INS Global offers both choices, ensuring that you have the support you need to expand comfortably whether you need an Employer of Record or PEO in Burundi.

 Labor Law in Burundi